Kenneth Dike Library, University of Ibadan: Services

 Kenneth Dike library provides information services to all categories of users to support the teaching, learning and research process of the parent institution.
-These services include library education (orientation for new students), reference service, charging and discharging, current awareness service, e-resources service, and among others.
+These services include library education (orientation for new students), reference service, charging and discharging, current awareness service, e-resources service, as well as 24 hours service among others.

 Special collections

 Africana collection

 The library has an African-oriented collection, a closed access reference point for scholars on Nigerian history.
-Developed from the early donations to the library which had a strong focus on Nigerian and African materials.
+This was developed from the early donations to the library which had a strong focus on Nigerian and African materials.
 Donations by Carr, Macaulay, Edward Reginald Jerrim helped make it an important repository in Nigeria.
 In 1950, the library became a depository of published books from Nigeria.
 The collection includes rare Arabic manuscripts, manuscripts and books, newspaper clips, photographs and records, and archives of materials from the colonial era and government reports.